Eating Disorder Recovery: When To Seek Support

 Termination and relapse prevention

 Some professionals refer to a termination and relapse prevention stage where clients believe they are no longer at risk of relapsing after some time.
-While this idea may be accurate, it can be beneficial to fully understand all components of your treatment plan and demonstrate that you can manage your eating disorder independently.
+While this idea may be accurate, it can be beneficial to fully understand all components of your eating disorder treatment plan and demonstrate that you can manage your eating disorder independently.
 Contact your therapist or support system to discuss these feelings if you're afraid of relapsing.

 Co-morbid conditions and eating disorders